facebookresearch/Geographic_Generalization/README.md

 ## Customization
 By default, the evaluation evaluates a pretrained Resnet50 on the base set of measurements (Imagenet V2 performance).
-These choices are encoded in configs, refer to the advanced section to learn about customization.
+These choices are encoded in config files, refer to the advanced section to learn about customization.
 The configs have the following structure:

     config
     ├── base                # Hydra specifications, including experiment naming